 To avoid this, some changes are being introduced that let you omit the type of way and also particles before the main part of the name.
 For the examples above, typing “Derechos Humanos”, “América” or “Castellana” will be enough.
 These changes are more or less finished for the following languages: Spanish, Catalan, Gallician, Portuguese and French.
 If anyone want to collaborate for other languages, will be welcome.

 - Roundabouts exit number: if a way entering a roundabout shares a node with an exiting way, that exit is not taken into account for the 'Take exit # to the right' instruction, although on screen it is correctly displayed.
 In fact, it is caused by errors in the data used to generate the map, and must be fixed on OpenStreetMap data.

-- Advanced functions: some advanced functions, such as lane or speed limit indication, crossing search, don't work.
+- Advanced functions: some advanced functions, such as lane indication, on screen speed limit display, crossing search, etc. don't work.

-- Route calculation on Mapsource: if start and end points of a route are separated more than four of five tiles (each one of the parts the map is divided on) calculation may fail, showing an straight line.
+- Route calculation on MapSource/BaseCamp: if start and end points of a route are separated many tiles (each one of the parts the map is divided on) calculation may fail, showing an straight line.
 To avoid this, it's necessary to enter intermediate points in some of the tiles the route goes through.

 If you detect any other problem in the maps, other than those due to errors or lacks in OpenStreetMap data, please use the comments at the en of this page to report it.